 The modernization wave which has witnessed business intelligence platforms with augmented analytics and machine learning is disrupting the niche players.
 Power BI stands out by offering end-to-end data visualization with ML, NLP and a robust data security framework.
 It understands the data compliance and security needs for BI system migration on-premise or on-cloud.
 Power BI services are built on Azure, which offers robust security infrastructure and architecture.
 The data security covers data storage, service, and authentication with the following levels covered:

-A few other features of Power BI, which define it as an unparalleled leader in the “ability to execute” axis of Gartner’s Magic Quadrant 2019 are:
+A few other features of Power BI, which define it as an unparalleled leader in the “ability to execute” axis of Gartner’s Magic Quadrant 2019 is:

 BI System Migration: Are You Ready to Take This Leap?